 Our latest project has been the installation of a new sound system.
 Installed in 2006, this now provides 24 channel mixing facilities for both speech and music.
 New speakers have been added to both the chancel and the recently refurbished Bricstan Hall.

 The main church now has a direct Bose speaker system with a mixing desk at the rear - including loop system cd/tape player and audio visual inputs for projection.
+The Parish Church Council work hard to maintain the historic fabric of the building whilst making it fit for purpose.

 Building for Mission